Microsoft Endpoint Manager Devices: Complete MEM Tour

 New support request

-• Wizard to open Azure Active Directory tickets or get existing solutions.
+• Wizard to open Microsoft Entra ID tickets or get existing solutions.

 This is the heart of complete mobile device management.
 The creation of policies.
 Here you have all the possibilities to create configurations like certificates, Wifi and VPN, device restrictions, personalizations, and many more configurations.
 In the following blogs I explain how you can create configuration policies.
 Microsoft has also announced that 1400 new MDM policies will be added in the future to Intune.